20 November 2022 / 3-Min Read

 Progression Two: Start on the short line facing the front wall.
 Move forward to lunge for the tin and move backwards to the short line, do a slit step and them turn around and move to the back wall.
 Be careful not to twist too much and trip over.
 That would be ironic, since I said that court sprints were not exactly safe!

 torture, whoops, sorry, I mean training.

 One of the things about court sprints is that you can get 4 or 5 (if careful) people doing the exercise at the same time.
-And more if you go sideways instead of up and down, but that’s less common. if you only have two people, on court, you could do a front corner to back corner (same side though( moving close to the T. yes, it’s ghosting, but if you feel the need to simply run up and down the court, do it with a racket and make it a little similar to playing squash!
+And more if you go sideways instead of up and down, but that’s less common.
+If you only have two people, on court, you could do a front corner to back corner (same side though) moving close to the T. Yes, it’s ghosting, but if you feel the need to simply run up and down the court, do it with a racket and make it a little similar to playing squash!

 Just because players and coaches have used them for over 50 years, doesn’t mean it’s the right thing to do.
 As a beginner or at least if you are new to squash, focus on improving your skill, game awareness and smooth movement.
 The chances are it’s not your fitness that is letting you down.
 And if it is, there are better things to do with your time than court sprints.
-Okay, jump back up now.

 Hardcore Court Sprint Lovers are probably red-faced with anger that I would suggest their lovely exercise is not the best use of their time.
 “I’ve seen plenty of pros do them, so who the f*%k do you think you are to tell me they are not a great use of my time!” they shout.
 If you are looking to improve your squash, try my alternative.